-- o relate to business administration (e.g. program management, human resources, budgeting, leadership, governance, policy development). - Eligible expenses include: - o Registration fees to attend professional learning events; - Transportation, meal and accommodation costs to attend professional learning events and meetings; - Equipment and technology to support professional learning activities and meetings; - Costs associated with the development and sharing of resources to support program staff; - Establishing communities of practice to support program staff; and/or - Relief and release time to support staff in participating in professional learning activities.
+- Costs to support professional learning and development opportunities for program staff that may: - build the capacity of program staff to provide culturally relevant child and family programs; - align with implementing and practicing pedagogical approaches described in How Does Learning Happen?; - o relate to core service delivery and well-being of children and families such as culturally-relevant healthy child development, adult and parent education, community development and outreach, culturally-appropriate programming, health and safety (e.g. safe food handling, first aid); and/or - o relate to business administration (e.g. program management, human resources, budgeting, leadership, governance, policy development). - Eligible expenses include: - Registration fees to attend professional learning events; - Transportation, meal and accommodation costs to attend professional learning events and meetings13; - Equipment and technology to support professional learning activities and meetings; - Costs associated with the development and sharing of resources to support program staff; - Establishing communities of practice to support program staff; and/or - Relief and release time to support staff in participating in professional learning activities.